Applying for orphan designation

 If the COMP's opinion is negative, the sponsor can appeal.

-The European Commission will issue a decision on a COMP opinion within 30 days of receipt.
-Following a decision:
+The European Commission issues a decision on a COMP opinion within 30 days of receipt.
+Following the decision: